peter88213/novelyst/docs/help/items_menu.md

 **Item operation**

+---

 ## Add

 **Add a new item**

-You can add a item to the tree with **Items > Add**.
+You can add an item to the tree with **Items > Add**.

-- If a item is selected, the new item is placed after the selected one.
+- If an item is selected, the new item is placed after the selected one.
 - Otherwise, the new item is placed at the first position.
 - The new item has an auto-generated title.
 You can change it in the right pane.